jhemberger/md-cv/index.md

 ## Presentations

 ### Invited
+`2019`
+__Hemberger, J.A.,__ Koch, J.  Bumble Bees in the Landscape: State of the science, methods, and research priorities.  _BOMBUSS 2.0._ Toronto, ON.
+Canada.

 `2018`
 __Hemberger, J.A.,__ Gratton, C. Understanding bumble bee responses to spatiotemporal resource availability using automated colony scales.  _Annual Meetings of the Entomological Society of America._ Vancouver, BC.
 Canada.